apache/jena-site/source/documentation/fuseki2/fuseki-logging.md

 Below is an example logrotate(1) configuration (to go in `/etc/logrotate.d`) assuming the log file has been put in `/etc/fuseki/logs/fuseki.log`.

-It rotates the logs once a month, compresses logs on rotation and keeps them for 6 months.
+It rotates the logs once a month, compresses logs on rotation, and keeps them for 6 months.

 It uses `copytruncate`.
 This may lead to at most one broken log file line.